borbit/tiler/README.md

 Tiler is fully covered by [QUnit](http://docs.jquery.com/QUnit) tests.
 To run tests just open the `tests/index.html` in a browser.

-## TODO

-- Possibility to refresh the grid during the dragging.
-- Option `bounds` to specify the boundaries of the grid.
-- Option `repeat` to repeat tiles if the boundaries are reached.

-I will be very appreciated for any contribution.

 ## Contributors

 - [Yehor Lvivsky](https://github.com/lvivski) &lt;lvivski@gmail.com&gt;

+I will be very appreciated for any contribution.

 ## License